 A New Station in Portland

-NNEPRA plans to relocate the Downeaster train station in Portland, Maine to a location along the CSX Freight Mainline (parallel to St. John Street).
 The current station is located approximately 1 mile down a branch line.
-The mainline station location will reduce travel time for Downeaster riders, improve reliability of freight and passenger trains, and reduce Downeaster operating costs.
+The mainline station location will reduce travel time for Downeaster riders, improve reliability of freight and passenger trains, reduce Downeaster operating costs and is necessary to support passenger rail service expansion.
 These positive impacts will increase Downeaster ridership and revenue, take cars off the road and support economic development along the Downeaster Corridor.
-NNEPRA plans to pursue funding for final design and construction of the $55M project through the Federal Railroad Administration (FRA), in collaboration with MaineDOT.
+NNEPRA plans to pursue funding for final design and construction of the $55M project through the Federal Railroad Administration (FRA), in collaboration with MaineDOT, and with full support from Amtrak and CSX Transportation.

 The new station location is currently served by METRO Bus Route 1 and BSOOB Bus Route 60.
 NNEPRA is collaborating with local transit and intercity bus providers to improve and enhance connectivity to the Downeaster when the new station is complete, including connectivity to the Portland Transportation Center and Concord Coach Lines.